ray-project/ray/doc/source/data/data.rst

 .. _data-intro:

-Ray Data aims to solve "last-mile" ML data problems that arise in batch inference and distributed training applications, where it is often necessary to combine data preprocessing and model computations in the same job.
-It does this by providing streaming distributed transformations such as maps (:meth:`map_batches <ray.data.Dataset.map_batches>`), global and grouped aggregations (:class:`GroupedData <ray.data.grouped_data.GroupedData>`), and shuffling operations (:meth:`random_shuffle <ray.data.Dataset.random_shuffle>`, :meth:`sort <ray.data.Dataset.sort>`, :meth:`repartition <ray.data.Dataset.repartition>`), and is compatible with a variety of file formats, data sources, and distributed frameworks.
+Ray Data scales common ML data processing patterns that arise in batch inference and distributed training applications.
+These problems occur when it becomes necessary to combine data preprocessing and model computations in the same job.
+Ray Data does this by providing streaming distributed transformations such as maps (:meth:`map_batches <ray.data.Dataset.map_batches>`), global and grouped aggregations (:class:`GroupedData <ray.data.grouped_data.GroupedData>`), and shuffling operations (:meth:`random_shuffle <ray.data.Dataset.random_shuffle>`, :meth:`sort <ray.data.Dataset.sort>`, :meth:`repartition <ray.data.Dataset.repartition>`), and it is compatible with a variety of file formats, data sources, and distributed frameworks.

 Read on for an overview of the main use cases and operations supported by Ray Data.